akinomyoga/colored/README.md

 # colored

-Highlight the output of commands in my preferences
+Highlight the output of commands (with my preferences)

 ```bash
 colored ls ...